shajra/haskell-tags-nix/README.md

 Vim users are likely using [Conquer of Completion (CoC)](https://github.com/neoclide/coc.nvim) to integrate with an LSP server.
 A simple integration would have CoC's `coc-definition` function mapped to a different keybinding (`gd`) than the `Ctrl-]` binding that uses `:tags`.
 Then you have the option of using either.
 Additionally, to get completion support for CoC using identifiers from tags files, you may consider using `coc-tag` from the [`coc-sources` project](https://github.com/neoclide/coc-sources).

-It's very difficult to cover the myriad of plugins, alternative configurations, or other editors that support tags files.
+It's difficult to cover the myriad of plugins, alternative configurations, or other editors that support tags files.
 Hopefully you now have enough information to find the rest of what you need online.

 ## Using this project as a Nix library<a id="sec-3-8"></a>